 Updated March 2011, currently under revision

-b For additional information regarding genotypic and phenotypic testing, refer to HIV Resistance Assays in Antiretroviral Therapy.
+b For additional information regarding genotypic and phenotypic testing, refer to Section VI.
+B. HIV Resistance Assays in Antiretroviral Therapy.

 c Tuberculin skin test, commonly known as PPD.